rodjek/librarian-puppet/README.md

 Librarian-puppet is a bundler for your puppet infrastructure.
-You can use librarian-puppet to manage the puppet modules your infrastructure depends on, whether the modules come from the [Puppet Forge](https://forge.puppetlabs.com/), Git repositories or a just a path.
+You can use librarian-puppet to manage the puppet modules your infrastructure depends on, whether the modules come from the [Puppet Forge](https://forge.puppetlabs.com/), Git repositories or just a path.

 * Librarian-puppet can reuse the dependencies listed in your `Modulefile` or `metadata.json`
 * Forge modules can be installed from [Puppetlabs Forge](https://forge.puppetlabs.com/) or an internal Forge such as [Pulp](http://www.pulpproject.org/)